glbyktjys/NonPrefix_LMCacheDataset/README.md

 5. `/compact` command
 6. Without starting over, what important details from our earlier discussion are you still carrying forward right now, and which details are likely compressed away?

-> In total: 6 user queries, 106 LLM requests in 1063.297s for `testing_session` (includes user thinking time between questions).
-In 106 total records written, there are 53 request records and 53 response records.
-Inside 53 requests, 30 are POST /v1/messages, 22 are POST /v1/messages/count_tokens, and 1 is HEAD/(health/reachability check).
-And one more important things to notes, claude code would have a parent thread and have several child LLM calls and each chilren produce outputs and parent consumes the outputs, not necessarily the children's full internal history.
+> In total: 6 user queries and 106 raw records in 1063.297s for `testing_session` (including user thinking time).
+The 106 records break down into 53 requests and 53 responses.
+Inside the 53 requests, 30 are `POST /v1/messages`, 22 are `POST /v1/messages/count_tokens`, and 1 is `HEAD /` (health/reachability check).
+Claude Code also does not behave like a single linear thread: it has a parent thread plus child LLM calls, and the parent consumes child outputs without necessarily carrying the children's full internal history.

 ### Traces Interpretation
-testing_session` is not pure prefix append end-to-end, but it is still mostly prefix-friendly.
-So this trace shows that we can manually create non-prefix behavior, but the dominant pattern is still append-with-reset.
-If the goal is to study realistic non-prefix reuse, we should collect workloads where the harness itself regularly rewrites context.
+`testing_session` is not pure prefix append end-to-end, but it is still mostly prefix-friendly.
+The main non-prefix behavior comes from `/compact`, which creates append-with-reset segments rather than frequent mid-prompt rewrites.

-Natural non-prefix patterns to target:

-1. `rolling summaries`
-   Replace older dialogue with a refreshed summary every few turns.
-   Example:
-   - Turn 1-5: keep full history
-   - Turn 6: replace turns 1-4 with "Summary so far: user wants X, code path Y was inspected, bug likely in Z" This breaks the old prefix even though the task is still the same.

-2. `retrieval refresh`
-   Instead of replaying the whole conversation, re-insert only the currently relevant memory or files.
-   Example:
-   - Early turns retrieve `storage_manager.py` and `local_cpu_backend.py`
-   - Later turns drop those and inject a new short memory pack about `token_database.py` and chunk size The prompt keeps the same task, but the middle context is replaced by a different retrieved set.

-3. `changing tool state digests`
-   Recompute a compact state summary from tool results and send that digest instead of the raw prior outputs.
-   Example:
-   - After several shell reads, replace raw file dumps with:
-     "Workspace state: inspected 7 files; confirmed chunk_size=256; no evidence for fixed 5-file prefetch policy" This mutates earlier tool context into a shorter synthesized state block.

-4. `dynamic user/agent interaction`
-   Multi-turn tasks where new user information changes which prior details matter.
-   Example:
-   - User first asks for root-cause analysis
-   - Later says "ignore performance, focus only on correctness" or "now explain this to a new engineer" The agent may keep only the facts relevant to the new goal and rewrite or compress the rest.

-Practical takeaway:

-- `append-only` traces are good for measuring prefix reuse in the best case.
-- `append-with-reset` traces from `/compact` are useful, but still coarse.
-- The most interesting non-prefix traces come from summary refresh, retrieval refresh, and state-digest updates within the same ongoing task.
+Takeaway:

+- This session is useful for showing that Claude Code can leave the pure append regime.
+- However, the dominant pattern is still prefix growth within a segment.
+- `/compact` is therefore a reliable trigger for collecting non-prefix traces, but it is still a coarse mechanism.
+- For richer non-prefix behavior, the next step is to collect workloads where the harness itself rewrites context, such as rolling summaries, retrieval refresh, or tool-state digests.

 ## re-read after edit testing
 Use a small synthetic evaluation built on top of real LMCache PRs.
 The goal is to test whether Claude Code relies on prior memory, reads only the diff, or re-reads the full file after a small edit.